cometbft/cometbft/SECURITY.md

 ## Disclosure Process

-CometBFT Core uses the following disclosure process:
+CometBFT uses the following disclosure process:

-1. Once a security report is received, the CometBFT Core team works to verify the issue and confirm its severity level using CVSS.
+1. Once a security report is received, the CometBFT team works to verify the issue and confirm its severity level using CVSS.
-2. The CometBFT Core team collaborates with the Gaia team to determine the vulnerability’s potential impact on the Cosmos Hub.
+2. The CometBFT team collaborates with the Gaia team to determine the vulnerability’s potential impact on the Cosmos Hub.
 3. Patches are prepared for eligible releases of CometBFT in private repositories.
 See “Supported Releases” below for more information on which